jpulido12/jpulido12.github.io/_pages/about.md

 Recent Activity
 ======
   * June 2023: I started my summer Internship at the  Princeton Neuroscience Institute, an NSF-REU, working with Harrison Ritz and Jonathan Cohen
-  * May 2023: I was awarded the [Clint Anderson Research in Psychological Science Award](https://psychology.providence.edu/anderson-award/carps-winners/) which is awarded to the rising senior whose research proposal was found to represent the best of undergraduate research in psychological science
+  * May 2023: I was awarded the [Clint Anderson Research in Psychological Science Award](https://psychology.providence.edu/anderson-award/carps-winners/) which is awarded to the rising senior whose research proposal was found to represent the best of undergraduate research in psychological science.
+My project is advised by my mentor Joanna Morris.